haennah/OFA_lithics/README.md

 The study was conducted between October 2022 and May 2023 in the TraCEr laboratory, MONREPOS, Neuwied (LEIZA).
 All data was collected by Hannah Rausch (Uni Münster) with the exception of the data from sample FLT8-1 which was collected by Lisa Schunk (TraCEr).
 Additional collaboratos include Ottmar Kuller (Senckenberg Frankfurt), Joao Marreiros (TraCEr), Walter Gneisinger (TraCEr) and Ivan Calandra (IMPALA).

-The entire data set contains 7 objects listed with the letters a through g.
+The entire data set contains 7 data objects listed with the letters a through g.
 This GitHub reposotory contains the first five objects (a, b, c, d, e):

 - a_raw_data_smarttester